For The First Time In Nearly 12 Years, Jupiter In Cancer Is Here — It'll Be Phenomenal

 For The First Time In Nearly 12 Years, Jupiter In Cancer Is Here

-For the first time in nearly 12 years Jupiter is entering its favorite sign, Cancer.
+For the first time in nearly 12 years, Jupiter is entering its favourite sign, Cancer.
 This is a phenomenal moment for emotional expansion and personal growth, as well as being able to have a sympathetic approach to worldly matters.
-From June 9th to June 30th, 2026, we will be surfing the waves of Jupiter in Cancer, doing our enchanting crab walk.
+From June 10th to July 1st, 2026 AEST, we will be surfing the waves of Jupiter in Cancer, doing our enchanting crab walk.

 It's time for us to tap into our intuition and to embrace our empathetic nature.
 Caring will come naturally to us all, allowing us to look after our loved ones and receive affection in return.
 The caveat is that we may give too much away to those who are undeserving.
 Knowing when to hold in the energy is key to avoiding feeling as though we're being taken for granted.
 We should make sure that our loving cup is full first and then see how we can replenish others.
 Remember that the crab has a protective shell and lets minimal people into its world, so choosing to interacting with a select few is essential to our well-being.